audioquality/gwc/README.md

   * **Left click**: Select audio section
   * **Right Click** (while playback is stopped): Set playback position
-  * scrolling is currently not implemented, use keyboard arrows vor navigation
+  * scrolling is currently not implemented, use keyboard arrows for navigation

 ###Menu